LivePersonInc/ephemerals/README.md

 - Kubernetes

+For this quickstart, you can create a Kubernetes cluster by opening an account on [Google Cloud Platform (GCP)](https://cloud.google.com).
+GCP and its [Container Engine](https://cloud.google.com/container-engine/) use Kubernetes to manage and orchestrate containers in the cluster.

 ## Quickstart

 For this quickstart, we will create a simple Junit test which will launch a Selenium standalone server using Kubernetes and initialize a RemoteWebDriver instance .
 We will assume that you already have a Kubernetes cluster and it's ready to use.